 (Merry Christmas and a Happy New Year!)

-* Decorate your party location in garlands you make from silk flower leis
+* Decorate your party location in silk flower garlands

-* Adorn your guests in silk flower leis.
+* Adorn your guests in fresh or silk flower leis.

 * Have a Hawaiian Santa and/or Hula Menehune

 * Have a Makepono Gift Exchange

 * Have Hawaiian theme place cards at the dinner table